Q&A with local florist Jenny Bessette, owner of Flowers by Debbie

 A: Bessette’s family owns The Abbey, which has a restaurant, venue and catering company in Sheldon.
 Bessette grew up working weddings and events with her family and eventually moved into managerial roles.
 By age 20, she said, she knew that she, too, wanted to own a venue.

 Bessette owns Jenny’s Barn at her property in Franklin.
-The venue has a broad view of the mountains and an arbor, and indoor options inside of the enormous white barn perfect for an accidentally-rainy day.
+The venue has a broad view of the mountains, an arbor and indoor options inside of the enormous white barn perfect for an accidentally-rainy day.

-Flowers are typically part of a wedding plan, but Bessette said she also would buy her own flowers for other types of events, despite the fact that no one would be purchasing the bouquets from her.
-While she was satisfied with her wedding venue business, Bessette began scheming about how she could do her favorite part of wedding planning full-time.
+While she was satisfied with her wedding venue business, Bessette began scheming about how she could do her favorite part of wedding planning — floral arranging — full-time.

 Then, she met Debbie LaVoie.